 At the time of the Clinical Site Visit, CNEP students will be asked to present an intrapartum case for the RCF.
 CFNP students will be asked to present a primary care case.
 CWHCNP students will be asked to present a primary care case related to women's health.
+PMH students will be required to present a case related to mental health care delivered by the student.
 Cases must demonstrate critical thinking to the RCF.